eugene-blip/test-task-2-services/PROJECT_SUMMARY.md

 - Comprehensive documentation
 - Production-ready setup

-All requirements have been met and exceeded with bonus features including the Go gRPC service and complete automation of data processing workflows.
+All requirements have been met and exceeded with bonus features including complete automation of data processing workflows.